Add this analytics code

 Practicing Your Putting at Home

-Putting is crucial, and you can practice it effectively at home.
+Golf Short Game Practice is crucial, and you can improve it effectively at home.

 Simple Putting Drills: